Bathalapalli-SaiRangaPavan/Project2-Microservices-Deployment-using-Docker/README.md

 ```
 - It Started in 8.83 seconds

+- Note - Open port 9999 in the Security Group inbound rules.

 ##### Step 4.3 -  Create a Dockerfile for shoes-microservice-spring-boot, build & run as a container